sanjayatony/tailwind-init/README.md

 # tailwind-init

 > Install Tailwind CSS to a vanila HTML.
-Inlcuded: postcss-nested, live-server, css-nano and purge-css
+Included: postcss-nested, live-server, css-nano and purge-css

 ## Usage